Uttkarsh22/Enemygame.github.io/README.md

-﻿# Welcome to CANVAS 2D SHOOTING
+﻿# Enemy Game

-Hi!  my first html canvas **game**, I have created this using vanilla JavaScript.
+Hi!
+This my first live hosted html canvas **game**, I have created this using  JavaScript.
 You can see the **Controls** and **Rules** below